Four Decades of Evidence

 Every claim below traces back to a named researcher, a real sample size, and an effect magnitude you can look up.
 Read the papers.
 Argue with the methods.
 Then decide what to do with your store soundtrack.

-Slower music increased grocery store dwell time by 38 percent and daily gross receipts by 32 percent.
+Slower-tempo music slowed shoppers' pace and lifted daily gross sales meaningfully.
 The foundational paper linking tempo to shopping behavior.

-Classical music in a wine cellar nearly doubled average transaction value.
-Shoppers chose more expensive bottles, not more bottles.
+Classical music in a wine cellar led shoppers to choose more expensive bottles, not more bottles.

 Familiar music drove shoppers out of a department store 8 percent faster.
 They reported liking it more but left sooner.